2005 Paris–Roubaix

 The 2005 Paris–Roubaix was the 103rd running of the Paris–Roubaix single-day cycling race, often known as the Hell of the North.
 It was held on 10 April 2005 over a distance of 259 km.

-These are the results for the 2005 edition of the Paris–Roubaix cycling classic, in which Tom Boonen entered history doing the double with his Tour of Flanders win.
+The route omitted the Trouée d'Arenberg, with organisers Amaury Sport Organisation citing safety concerns.
+However the route still included 54.7 km of cobblestones over 26 sectors, 2 km more than the 2004 edition.
 This edition was run under clear skies and relatively good weather.

-In the previous Sunday's Tour of Flanders, Boonen launched a surprise attack on his adversaries, surprising those who expected him to wait until the finale to launch his sprint.
-This time, Boonen patiently waited for the final group of three (with Hincapie and Flecha) to enter the velodrome together.
+In the previous Sunday's Tour of Flanders, Tom Boonen launched a surprise attack on his adversaries, surprising those who expected him to wait until the finale to launch his sprint.
+This time, Boonen patiently waited for the final group of three (with George Hincapie and Juan Antonio Flecha) to enter the velodrome together.
 Then he easily outsprinted the other riders in the final lap.

 Results

 10-04-2005: Compiègne–Roubaix, 259 km.